rohit12crj/Study-Notes/Shell-Scripting/notes.md

 open a  file in read only mode

 write a script to print only errors from a remote log file --> curl pipe & grep

+when should u use python scripting vs linux scripting